Is Schooling in Nigeria a Scam? A Cursory Look through the Lens of Promising Nigerian Graduates

 Read also

-While it cannot be a statement of fact that schooling in Nigeria is a scam, one thing is sure - people will continue to drop their degree certificates for occupations that would put food on their tables.
+While it cannot be said for certain that schooling in Nigeria is a scam, one thing is certain—people will continue to drop their degree certificates for occupations that would put food on their tables.

 Way forward to these recurring challenges

-It is not enough for dons and government officials to whine about how Nigerian graduates are unemployable at every academic event they are opportuned to speak at.
+It is not enough for dons and government officials to whine about how Nigerian graduates are unemployable at every academic event they are opportune to speak at.

 Infact, as a matter of urgency, a state of emergency needs to be declared in that regard.

-An academic think-tank committee should be set up by the government to revisit the current curriculum being used by public and private universities with the aim of updating and reorganising it to meet current job demands and trends.
+The government should set up an academic think tank committee to revisit the current curriculum used by public and private universities, with the aim of updating and reorganising it to meet current job demands and trends.

-Also, the government should adopt a practical and compulsory skill acquisition approach for Nigerian students while they are in school so that they'd be better experienced to immediately become job creators as soon as they graduate instead of going for another skill acquisition programme.
+Also, the government should adopt a practical and compulsory skill acquisition approach for Nigerian students while they are in school so that they'd have the experience to immediately become job creators as soon as they graduate instead of going for another skill acquisition programme.

 Read also

-The government should also set up some form of funds that would finance graduates in setting up the businesses they acquired practical knowledge in while in school.
+The government should also establish some form of fund to finance graduates starting up the businesses they acquired practical knowledge in while in school.

 Source: Legit.ng